supertestnet/hurricash/README.md

 - everyone has to deposit the same amount to the pool
 - everyone has to exit with the same amount
-- any payments made in between are deducted from *everyone's* balance -- so everyone pays
+- any payments made in between are divided up among all participants such that an equal share of the payment is deducted from everyone's balance
-- it is an "interactive" coinpool -- meaning you can't pay anyone if any pool member is offline or unwilling to cosign your payment (though you *can* just leave and then make your payment with regular bitcoin)
+- it is an "interactive" protocol -- meaning you can't pay anyone if any pool member is offline or unwilling to cosign your payment (though you *can* just leave and then make your payment with regular bitcoin)

 # How it works